-Opens the file with the given filename using the specified flags.
-The handle file can then be used to refer to the file.
+The handle file is used to refer to the file.
 The possible flags are:

-OPEN READ Only read is allowed from the file

-• OPEN WRITE Read and write is allowed

-- OPEN APPEND Like OPEN WRITE, but an automatic seek to the end is done - OPEN TRUNCATE Like OPEN WRITE, but any previous contents are deleted
+OPEN_READ Only read is allowed from the file OPEN_WRITE Read and write is allowed OPEN_APPEND Like OPEN_WRITE, but an automatic seek to the end is done OPEN_TRUNCATE Like OPEN_WRITE, but any previous contents are deleted

-No value in flags is equivalent to OPEN WRITE.
+No value in flags is equivalent to OPEN_WRITE.